EdgeLake/edgelake.github.io/docs/northbound/Grafana.md

     </tr>
     <tr>
       <td>servers</td>
-      <td>Replacing the network determined servers with a list of Operators (data hosting servers) to use.</td>
+      <td>Replacing the network determined Operators (nodes hosting data) with a list of user determined Operators to use.</td>
     </tr>
     <tr>
       <td>instructions</td>